sstrucel/Bungalow_Django_Test/README.md

 ## Creation of New Records

 To create a new record with this api you can use a POST Ajax call to /api/listings/ with the required data in the data parameter.
-An example is as follows:
+### Example

 $.ajax({